dhanishgajjar/personal-website-v2/content/about.md

 My social media links are on the home page if you want to contact me.

-## Backstory, and how I got here.
+### Backstory, and how I got here.

 First time I saw a computer was in my primary school.
 It was 1994.
 The air-conditioned room was full of beige boxes with black and white screens.
 A cursor was blinking away.
 I thought to myself, this is the best thing I have ever seen; I could spend hours sitting here.
 But, we only had 1 hour in like every 2 weeks.

 Unfortunately, my father could never buy me a computer due to financial circumstances.
+Focus on your school, he said, may when you're older I will think about it.
 It didn't stop me from trying every year.
 But after about 7 years, I gave up.
 I finished high school and then joined university, thinking I would do business administration.

-I dropped out in 3 months.
-I couldn't kill my soul anymore.
-I finally convinced my dad that I really wanted to do something with computers; it's always been my dream.
+I dropped out in 3 months because I couldn't let my soul die.
+Finally convinced my dad that I really wanted to do something with computers; it's always been my dream.
 But it was the early 2000s.
 The E-commerce bubble had just burst.
 Companies were shutting down and laying programmers off left and right.
 I got a bit worried.

 I liked drawing and sketching.
 I thought to myself, why not go into the creative field.
 I found a good 6 months diploma course that taught me how to use Photoshop, Dreamweaver, 3D Studio Max, DOS-based 2D Animator Pro and Flash.